sachamasry/sachamasry.com/content/work/web-applications/patient_dashboard.md

 was to surface any actionable insights, which would reduce the cost of marketing by improving use of available patient data.

-_Please note that the following screenshots have all personally-identifiable information redacted for privacy._
+_Please note, in the following screenshots all personally-identifiable information (PII) has been redacted to preserve patient privacy._

 Having connected to their platform's data, manipulating it into an easily analysable dataset, I proceeded to design a sales and marketing _dashboard_,